infrablocks/terraform-aws-ecs-service/README.md

 ### Compatibility

-This module is compatible with Terraform versions greater than or equal to Terraform 1.0.
+This module is compatible with Terraform 1.1 and higher and requires Terraform AWS provider version 4.59 or higher.

 Development
 -----------